cheeaun/busrouter-sg/README.md

 - `bus-stops-services.json` - List all bus stops with the bus numbers/services that stops there.
 - `services/{number}.json` - List two routes with all (polyline) coordinates and bus stops for each route.
 If the bus service doesn't have a second route, the second route data will be empty.

+The icon is from [The Noun Project](http://thenounproject.com/noun/bus/#icon-No97).
 The map is powered by [Google Maps JavaScript API](http://code.google.com/apis/maps/documentation/javascript/).
 The color scheme and markers are *inspired* by [Gothere.sg](http://gothere.sg/).
 Tested to work great on latest Firefox and Chrome browsers.

 If you have any feedback, tweet me at [@cheeaun](http://twitter.com/cheeaun).